Andro-net/ubuntu-on-android/README.md

 # now install xfce4 desktop by following command
 ls
-bash start-ubuntu.sh(or you can login mannually by giving this command)
+bash xfce4.sh

+# and finally you can start your ubuntu desktop on your Android

+start-ubuntu.sh

+# enjoy.